 Over the time, I have learned the most efficient way to research visa requirements and find the information that I am looking for.
 I have put together a list of sources that you can rely on for your visa information.

+I have put together Visa Guides for all the visas I have applied so far.
 These visa guides are the best source of visa information out there.
 They include detailed information on requirements, eligibility, documentation, application procedure, visa fee and processing times.

 I have personally applied for all of these visas.
 All information is from my personal experience.
 It is well researched and verified.
 I have traveled to all of these destinations myself.
-I have even documented the entry and exit formalities that you would need to follow at the destination airport.
+I have even documented the entry and exit formalities that you would need to follow at the destination airports.